Cross of Merit for Women and Girls

-The Cross of Merit for Women and Girls (Ehrenkreuz für Frauen und Jungfrauen) was created on 22 March 1871 by Kaiser Wilhelm I, German Emperor, in his capacity as King of Prussia.
+The Cross of Merit for Women and Girls, or literally Women and Virgins (Ehrenkreuz für Frauen und Jungfrauen), was created on 22 March 1871 by Kaiser Wilhelm I, German Emperor, in his capacity as King of Prussia.
 The award was presented only to women, but was not a Ladies Order in the most narrow sense.
 Women and girls were awarded at the request of Empress Augusta, and the award was bestowed by the Kaiser.

 Description of the award

 The appearance and shape is very similar to the Iron Cross, but on the obverse at the junction of the arms is an emblem of the Red cross.
 On the reverse there is the royal crown above the intertwined monograms "A" and "W" and the date of 1870–1871.
 The cross was worn from suspended by a bow on the left chest.
-The ribbon is the same as that of the Iron Cross for Non-combatants, white with black stripes at the edge.
+The ribbon is the same as that of the Iron Cross for non-combatants, white with black stripes at the edge.